tmeckhoff/mern-full-stack-app/README.md

 The design of the Employee schema includes firstName, lastName, jobTitle, email and phoneNumber.
 With firstName, lastName and email being required, both in UI and the back end.

-The application has the ability to Read, Create and Delete Employee documents.
+The application has the ability to Read, Create, Update and Delete Employee documents.

 For the visual design I used Material-UI.